ghaihitasha/employee-retention-prediction/README.md

 # Employee Retention Prediction – End-to-End ML Project

-An end-to-end Machine Learning project that predicts whether an employee is likely to leave the company based on HR data.
-This project demonstrates **production-grade ML engineering practices**, covering the full ML lifecycle from data ingestion to model deployment.
+This repository contains an end-to-end machine learning system that predicts whether an employee is likely to leave an organization based on historical HR data.
+The project is designed to closely mirror real-world ML workflows, covering everything from data preprocessing and model training to API deployment and Dockerization.

----

 ## Project Overview

-Employee attrition is a critical business problem.
-This project builds a classification model that predicts employee churn using features such as satisfaction level, evaluation score, workload, salary, and promotion history.
+Employee attrition is a critical challenge for organizations.
+This project builds a binary classification model that predicts employee churn (leave vs stay) and exposes the model via a REST API for real-time inference.

-The solution is designed with modular, scalable, and reusable components suitable for real-world deployment.

----

----
+The project emphasizes:
+- Modular and scalable ML pipeline design
+- Separation of training and inference logic
+- Production-style folder structure
+- Reproducibility and deployment readiness

 ## Dataset